thaliproject/thali/pages/documentation/DeveloperHandbook.md

 NOTE: EVEN IF YOU AREN'T RUNNING ON WINDOWS STILL READ THE [set up for windows](/SetupForWindows) BECAUSE IT CONTAINS IMPORTANT CONFIGURATION INSTRUCTIONS THAT APPLY TO ALL PLATFORMS

 # Git
 The [Thali Guide to Git](/ThaliGuideToGit) has a bunch of information about how we use git but anyone who has used git regularly isn't going to find anything new there.
+First of all you MUST set ignorecase setting to false:

+`git config core.ignorecase false`

+You may set it globally:

+`git config --global core.ignorecase false`

 But please, DO NOT SUBMIT COMMITS DIRECTLY TO THE DEPOT!
 Fork and then submit PRs from a branch on your fork.
 The *only* exception to this rule is update to gh-pages for the website.
 Those (and those alone) may be pushed directly to the depot.